CAE Reading and Use of English Practice Test 13

 Convincing (adj) — persuading, reasonable and easy to believe in.
 A convincing argument.

 Prompt (v) — to make or encourage something to happen, to incite.
-Vast amount of money invested in agriculture prompted fast development of the industry.
+The vast amount of money invested in agriculture prompted fast development of the industry.

 Peppered with — to be covered or hit by something, as if by pepper.
 Here: full of.
 The magazine was peppered with useful information on self-defence.

-Insight (n) — an idea, a piece of mind that is related to deep understanding of something.
-In this book the author shares his insights into chemistry.
+Insight (n) — an idea, a piece of mind that is related to a deep understanding of something.
+In this book, the author shares his insights into chemistry.

 Get go grips with —to understand something well enough to deal with it efficiently.
 I think I finally got to grips with this school’s math course.